Wow! This risotto has all those lovely flavors that we love so much during the fall months.

 HOW TO MAKE ROASTED BUTTERNUT SQUASH, ASPARAGUS AND CHICKEN RISOTTO

-Of course, I have relied on PAM for years when cooking, grilling, baking and beyond.
+Of course, I have relied on PAM for years when cooking, grilling, baking, and beyond.

 These new spray pumps are brilliant.
 Let me explain why: When I’m developing a recipe, with seasonal veggies, for example, I want the taste and the texture of the farm-fresh vegetables to be the true star of the dish.

-I don’t want oil to interfere with the beauty of the gorgeous zucchini, asparagus, or butternut squash that I just picked up from the farm-stand or market.
+I don’t want the oil to interfere with the beauty of the gorgeous zucchini, asparagus, or butternut squash that I just picked up from the farm-stand or market.

-I need just the right amount of oil to lightly coat the veggies so when I finish roasting them, they are lightly crisp on the outside and tender and super delicious on the inside.
-Because PAM only uses three simple ingredients of oil, alcohol, and soy lecithin, the end-result is clean, unobtrusive and all about the vegetables and/or protein.
+I need just the right amount of oil to lightly coat the veggies so when I finish roasting them.
+They are lightly crisp on the outside and tender and super delicious on the inside.
+Because PAM only uses three simple ingredients of oil, alcohol, and soy lecithin, the end result is clean, unobtrusive, and all about the vegetables and/or protein.